restorecord-oss/docs-archived/Guides/custom-domain.md

 ## Why is it important?

-Discord is still able to link all RestoreCord bots together, even if you use a custom domain.
-This is because RestoreCord uses the same domain name for all bots.
+Discord is still able to link all RestoreCord bots together, even if you use a custom bot.
+This is because RestoreCord previously used the same domain name for all bots.
 This means that if you use a custom domain, you will be able to hide the fact that you are using RestoreCord.

 ## How do I set up a Custom Domain?

 To set up a Custom Domain, you will need to have a domain name and a Cloudflare account.
-If you do not have a domain name, you can purchase one from [Namecheap](https://www.namecheap.com/), [GoDaddy](https://www.godaddy.com/), or [Google Domains](https://domains.google/).
+If you do not have a domain name, you can purchase one from [Namecheap](https://www.namecheap.com/), [GoDaddy](https://www.godaddy.com/), [Google Domains](https://domains.google/) or get a free one from [Freenom](https://www.freenom.com/).

 ### Step 1: Set up Cloudflare